split-banner-image

 Developing new research ideas and supporting the next generation of researchers is at the heart of the new Clinical Fellowship Program.

-The Program is aimed at early career researchers, who have a high-level interest in clinical research and qualifications in the disciplines of medical oncology, pathology, psychology and other supportive care specialties, radiation oncology, radiology or surgery.
+The Program is aimed at early career researchers, who have a high-level interest in clinical research and qualifications in the disciplines of medical oncology, pathology, psychology and other supportive care specialities, radiation oncology, radiology or surgery.

 Fellows work on projects that are directly relevant to Breast Cancer Trials (BCT) that potentially involve: